harishmuh/harishmuh/README.md

 ---

-⚡ **Fun fact**
+⚡ **Some facts about me**
+- I provide data science lectures to beginner professionals who want to learn Python programming, data analysis and data visualization, and machine learning.
+Feel free to check the [FREE TUTORIALS](https://github.com/harishmuh/FREE-TUTORIALS_Data-Science-for-Beginners)

-I also use my data science skills to optimize decision-making and remotely manage my 🚗 [car rental](https://arasyarentcar.com/) business.
+- I also use my data science skills to optimize decision-making and remotely manage my 🚗 [car rental](https://arasyarentcar.com/) business.
+Please feel free to contact our business if you need a car with a personal driver in the city of JABODETABEK (Jakarta, Bogor, Depok, Tangerang, and Bekasi) area, Indonesia.

 ---
 👀 **Let's collaborate!**